ModderDisposal/graphics-mod/README.md

 **Xenos64 injector + pre-loaded config.zip**

 Is a copy of the Xenos library injector, prepackaged with an injection config for use with the graphics retexture mod.
-Also included in the main retexture package 4GB ZIP
+Also included in the main retexture package 4GB ZIP.
+Your browser may flag the download as unsafe for this reason alone, especially Chrome.

 **Credits**